-Financial Aid is money awarded to students to help pay their educational costs.
-It comes in the form of grants, scholarships, loans and employment.
 Grants and scholarships are called gift aid, since they do not have to be repaid.
 Loans and employment are called self-help aid, since students are helping themselves by either repaying the money loaned or working for the money.
 Loans are made at low interest rates and repayment does not start until after graduation.
 Employment involves working on-campus or at selected off-campus sites.
 To qualify for financial aid, students must either establish financial need or meet the other special requirements of a grant, scholarship or loan awarded without regard to financial need.
 The Free Application for Federal Student Aid (FAFSA) and other forms are required for this reason.

 There are four basic sources of funds for financial aid at Flagler College:

 You must be one of the following to receive federal student aid:

 - Permanent resident, with a Permanent Resident Card (formerly known as an Alien Registration Receipt Card or "Green Card.")

 - Other eligible noncitizen with an Arrival-Departure Record (I-94) from the Department of Homeland Security showing any one of the following designations: "Refugee," "Asylum Granted," "Indefinite Parole," "Humanitarian Parole," or "Cuban-Haitian Entrant"